On-air talent: it's the one thing that is absolutely unique to your radio station.

 Howard Cogan (the voice of Jack FM in America) has a certain something in his delivery––a snarky, flippant tone that's perfect for the whole idea that is Jack FM.

-The voice fits the product.
+The voicefits the product.

 When choosing an imaging voice for a particular personality or daypart, you should request a custom demo from each prospective voice.
 Sure, some will tell you "Hey, you know how I sound".
 If that's the case, then you know they sound one way, and one way only.
 If that happens to work, cool.
 But many voice imaging services do not have voice actors––just deep voices.
-Know that there is a difference between announcing and voice-acting.
+Know that there is a difference between announcing and voice acting.
 Send sample scripts, and ask for auditions.
 You'll quickly be able to separate the voice actors from the announcers.

-By "voice actors" I don't mean people who do cartoonish character voices.
+Just so you know where I'm coming from, by "voice actors" I don't mean people who do cartoonish character voices.
 I mean people who have precise control over what the tone of their delivery implies, including how old they sound, and how it makes the audience feel.
 Emotional tone says more than words alone.
 As my wife has said to me on several occasions: "It's wasn't what you said––it was your tone."